jtnuttall/pure-noise/README.md

   semantics, but the core noise implementations are the same.
 - All credit for the original design, algorithms, and implementation goes to its creator **[Jordan Peck (@Auburn)](https://github.com/Auburn)**.
-I'm grateful for their work and the opportunity to work from it.
+I'm grateful for their work and the opportunity to learn from it.
 - The original FastNoiseLite code, from which the core algorithms in this library were originally ported, is (C) 2020 Jordan Peck and is licensed under the MIT license, a copy of which is included in this repository.